pryano/python_docs/mongoengine.md

 ### Default param ###
 Documents and SubDocuments are specified as classes that subclass the Document or EmbeddedDocument classes.
 Fields are specified as class variables.
+Custom fields can be made by subclassing an existing field type.

 ```python